justin23456543/ESP32-Based-Voice-Assistant-with-Perplexity-AI/README.md

 - Configure your WiFi, Google Colab, and Perplexity API credentials
 - Flash the firmware to your ESP32
 -Power up the device and test it by holding the button and speaking a question

-Refer to the README for more detailed instructions on hardware assembly, firmware setup, and usage.